ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Protecting an API with OAuth - External Provider

 In this scenario, we already have an OAuth Provider available.
-The integration with API Connect is very simple, the application first synchronise the API keys with the applications defined in the OAuth Provider.
-It can be done in two manners, either the API keys are created in API Connect and then added to the OAuth Provider, either the API Keys are created in the OAuth Provider and they are added to the application in API Connect.
+The integration with API Connect is very simple, the application first synchronises the API keys with the applications defined in the OAuth Provider.
+It can be done in two ways, either the API keys are created in API Connect and then added to the OAuth Provider, either the API Keys are created in the OAuth Provider and they are added to the application in API Connect.
 In this scenario, we will use the second option which will give us an opportunity to look at the API Connect CLI.
-At runtime, the application, first get the token from the OAuth provider directly, not going through API Connect (this is a more secured approach since the credentials do not flow in API Connect), then the application invoke the API with the Access Token in an Authorization header as a Bearer.
-API Connect then invokes the OAuth Provider with an Introspect call, if the calls return a 200 (or active=true), then the Access Token is valid and API Connect can proceed.
+At runtime, the application first gets the token from the OAuth provider directly, not going through API Connect (this is a more secured approach since the credentials do not flow through API Connect), then the application invokes the API with the Access Token in an Authorization header as a Bearer.
+API Connect then invokes the OAuth Provider with an Introspect call, if the call returns a 200 (or active=true), then the Access Token is valid and API Connect can proceed.

 ![Third party OAuth Provider flow](./images/oauth-third-concepts.png)

 ### Create the OAuth Provider
-We again have decided to create the OAuth Provider in Console Manager.
+We again have decided to create the OAuth Provider in the Cloud Manager.

 As previously, click on Resources, then OAuth Providers.
 Click Add button selecting Third Party OAuth Provider on top left.
 Enter: